Careers in Green Energy & Offshore Wind

 We train the next generation of offshore wind professionals: from complete beginners taking their first GWO course, to experienced technicians adding specialist qualifications.

-• Two training locations in the North East — Port of Blyth and The Faraday Centre
+• Two training locations in the North East — Port of Blyth and TTE - Middlesbrough

 • GWO-certified courses including BST, ART, and specialist technical training